Having Trouble Getting Your Partner Pregnant (Male Infertility): What to Know

 -

-Make changes to your diet if needed to lose weight or maintain a healthy weight.
-Work with your health care provider and a dietitian to set a weight-loss goal that is healthy and reasonable for you.
+Make changes to your diet if needed to lose weight or stay at a healthy weight.
+Work with your health care provider and an expert in healthy eating called a dietitian.
+They can help you set a weight-loss goal that's right for you.

 -

-Practice stress reduction techniques that work well for you, such as regular physical activity, meditation, or deep breathing.
+Find ways to reduce stress that work well for you.
+Some good options include regular physical activity, meditation, or deep breathing.

 General instructions